 - Belmont College is a learner-centered institution committed to meeting the academic, technical, career development and workforce needs of individuals, businesses, industries, and organizations.
 To serve its diverse student population and provide access to necessary skills in a rapidly changing workplace, the College employs a range of delivery systems including distance and community-based education, and strives to maintain low tuition rates and an abundance of financial aid sources.
 To provide an environment where quality lifelong learning can take place, the College depends on a constant and continually evolving interface with all community stakeholders.

-- The teacher population of 73 teachers has declined by 10% over five years.
+- The teacher population of 73 teachers has stayed relatively flat over five years.

 |Belmont College||(OH) Community College Avg.|